Abjeez

-Abjeez (آبجیز) is a multilingual Persian Swedish fusion, world pop, alternative music band founded by Iranian-born sisters Melody Safavi and Safoura Safavi in 2005.
+Abjeez (آبجیز) is a multilingual Persian–Swedish fusion, world pop, alternative music band, founded in 2005 by Iranian-born sisters Melody Safavi and Safoura Safavi in Sweden.

 History

-ABJEEZ (slang for "sisters" in Persian) was initially formed in Östersund, Sweden and expanded in Stockholm, Sweden with older sister, Melody, writing lyrics in Persian and Safoura composing the music.
+Abjeez (slang for "sisters" in Persian) was initially formed in Östersund, Sweden and expanded in Stockholm, Sweden with older sister, Melody, writing lyrics in Persian, and Safoura composing the music.
 In Stockholm, the Safavi sisters found backing musicians from Sweden, Norway, Scotland and Chile.
 Their lyrics often carry humorous and subversive cultural and political messages.
 Their genre of music has been described as a blend of Iranian soul rhythms with reggae, rock, ska, and flamenco.
-They sing mostly in their native Persian, with a few exceptions in Swedish, Spanish, and English.
+They sing mostly in their native Persian language, with a few exceptions in Swedish, Spanish, and English.

 After a few years of touring in Europe, Canada, and the United States, the band went on hiatus as Safoura pursued her studies in performance art and sound design at Stockholm University of the Arts.
 Abjeez released their third album "Paa Sho" (Stand Up) in 2017.
 It was recorded in Costa Rica and Stockholm in 2016.